-Innovative Field formally known as Frontier Field in 2012 served as the home ballpark for the Scranton/Wilkes-Barre Yankees while PNC Field in Moosic, Pensylvania underwent a season-long renovation.
+Innovative Field in 2012 served as the home ballpark for the Scranton/Wilkes-Barre Yankees while PNC Field in Moosic, Pensylvania underwent a season-long renovation.
 The Yankees played 38 regular-season home games at Frontier, as well as two post-season contests.
 The Yankees were originally scheduled to play 37 home games at Innovative Field formally known as Frontier Field, but added a game on May 6 when it was decided that New York Yankees left-handed pitcher Andy Pettitte would be making a rehabilitation start.
 The game switched locations from Dwyer Stadium in nearby Batavia to Frontier Field in downtown Rochester.
-The game established a Innovative Field formally known as Frontier Field record for a regular-season baseball game with 13,584 in attendance.
+The game established an Innovative Field record for a regular-season baseball game with 13,584 in attendance.

 LARGEST BASEBALL CROWDS: